Many patients, understandably, have a lot of questions before attending a clinic appointment.

 Yes.
 If you’ve previously had scans or tests done, then please email these to support@createfertility.co.uk prior to your consultation.
 If you are not able to, but have them with you, please make sure you have these ready during your consultation.

 If you have not had any previous scans or tests, you can still go ahead with virtual consultation.
 Our fertility specialists are highly experienced and will be able to make a plan for necessary tests and recommend treatment based on a discussion on your fertility history during your consultation.
-You will also have your Advanced Ultrasound Scan once we recommence with treatment.

 Yes, if your partner has had a semen analysis in the last 12 months, we can go through these results during your consultation.